 Thank you for visiting Thrifty Hustler!

-You may call me Alex the Thrifty Hustler or just simply Alex.
+You may call me Thrifty Hustler.
 I’m just a regular guy from Manila in his late-30’s.
-I guess I’m just like like everyone else.
+I guess I’m just like everyone else.
 I believed the old cliché of existence – be born, go to school, find a job, buy a house with the white picket fence and build a family, go to work more and then grow old and die.
 I have lived that kind of life for most of my existence.
 Sometimes it’s tiring, sometimes it’s exciting… it’s ok… it’s pretty normal I guess.

 Everyone I know is living this kind of life.